-The next ICHOM conference will take place at University College London on May 16-17, 2016.
+The next ICHOM conference will take place in Washington, DC on October 25-26, 2017.
 Click here to learn more and register!

 ICHOM is a nonprofit organization.
 Our funding comes from our cofounder organizations, our Sponsoring Partners, our Strategic Partners, and our individual donors.
 Our Sponsoring Partners include leading providers, such as Boston Children’s Hospital; payers, such as Harvard Pilgrim; and patient advocacy organizations, such as the American Heart Association and Bowel Cancer Australia.
 In 2015, ICHOM has forged Strategic Alliances with five health care pioneers: